Enough Is Enough (US organization): Activities

 In 2009, Enough Is Enough criticized Microsoft's Bing search engine for displaying preview clips of videos on search results pages, and thus potentially exposing children to sexually themed content without actually clicking on it.
 During 2010, the group criticized approval of the .xxx domain by ICANN, saying that it would allow pornography providers to co-locate content on both regular and specialty domains; Hughes predicted this would "dramatically increas[e] pornography's pollution of the Internet."

 In 2010, Enough Is Enough released The Internet Safety 101 curriculum, consisting of a 4-part DVD teaching series, workbook and resource guide, Rules N’ Tools® booklet and website.
 It is designed to prevent Internet-initiated crimes against children through educating, equipping and empowering parents, educators and caring adults to protect children from online pornography, sexual predators and cyberbullies, and from dangers related to social networking, online gaming and mobile devices.
 The curriculum also equips adults to implement both safety rules (non-technical measures) and software tools (technical measures) on all youth's Internet enabled devices.
 The DVD series was translated into Spanish.
 The DVD teaching series was reformatted into 3 episodic TV series for PBS which won an Emmy award and an Emmy nomination for Ms. Hughes as the show's host.
 It is on Amazon and Vimeo.

-In the fall of 2014, EIE launched a National Porn Free Wi-Fi campaign with nearly 50,000 petitions and 75 partner organizations encouraging McDonald's and Starbucks to lead Corporate America in filtering porn and child porn on public Wi-Fi.
-As a result, McDonald's is now filtering Wi-Fi in nearly 14,000 stores nationwide; Starbucks announced in July 2016 they will begin filtering their public Wi-Fi nationally and are implementing a global safe Wi-Fi policy.
+In the fall of 2014, EIE launched a National Porn Free Wi-Fi campaign with nearly 50,000 petitions and 75 partner organizations encouraging McDonald's and Starbucks to lead corporate America in filtering porn and child porn on public Wi-Fi.
+As a result, McDonald's is filtering Wi-Fi in nearly 14,000 stores nationwide; Starbucks announced in July 2016 they would begin filtering their public Wi-Fi nationally and are implementing a global safe Wi-Fi policy.

-In 2016, with the leadership of Donna Rice Hughes, Enough Is Enough developed "The Children's Internet Safety Presidential Pledge" which asked presidential candidates, if elected, to make a pledge to defend the innocence and dignity of America's children by enforcing the existing federal laws (obscenity, child pornography, predation, sex trafficking) and advancing public policies designed to 1) prevent the sexual exploitation of children online, and 2) to make the Internet safer for all.
+In 2016, with the leadership of Donna Rice Hughes, Enough Is Enough developed "The Children's Internet Safety Presidential Pledge" which asked presidential candidates, if elected, to pledge to defend the innocence and dignity of America's children by enforcing the existing federal laws (obscenity, child pornography, predation, sex trafficking) and advancing public policies designed to 1) prevent the sexual exploitation of children online, and 2) to make the Internet safer for all.
 The Pledge was sent to each of the presidential candidates.
 Democratic candidate Hillary Clinton sent a letter of support.
-In July 2016, then candidate Donald J. Trump signed the pledge.
+In July 2016, then candidate Donald Trump signed the pledge.